The Department's research ethics review procedures

 The University Research Ethics Committee (UREC) oversees the department's ethics review procedures.
 In very exceptional cases where agreement cannot be reached within the department, this committee can review applications.
 Members of the department wishing to appeal a decision of the Department´s Ethics Review Committee should inform Richard Hudson (Research & Innovation Services) via Sally Midgley, the Department's Ethics Administrator, firstname.lastname@example.org.

 Amendments to the original research design are common in any research project.
-In this situation, you must consider whether the proposed amendment constitutes a significant change that could have a potential impact on the dignity, rights, safety and wellbeing of the participants.
-(A ‘significant change’ refers to a new research approach or method that, had it been planned at the time, would have been mentioned on the original research ethics approval application.
+In this situation, you must consider whether the proposed amendment constitutes a significant change that could have a potential impact on the dignity, rights, safety and well-being of the participants.

 Undergraduates and postgraduate taught students should consult with their supervisor or personal tutor to decide if a new ethics application is necessary.
 If your supervisor or personal tutor is unsure if your proposed amendments warrant a new ethics application, you should submit a 1-2 page A4 summary of the proposed amendments and a copy of the original application to Sally Midgley, the Department's Ethics Administrator at email@example.com.
 Your summary should refer directly to the original application in order to explain why your proposed amendments raise new ethical issues.